0YuLei0/scONE-seq-data-processing/README.md

 2. We next performed DNA UMI deduplication and alignment.
 (Use 2_DNA_BWA_mapping.sh and 3_DNA_UMI_mapping.sh)
 3. We next performed RNA UMI deduplication and quantification.
 (Use 4_RNA_UMI_quantification.sh)

 Breifly, once you have illumina/MGI sequencing data.
 You could simplily make a diretory, for example, let's name it **scONEseq**.
 Under this diretory, you should create new directory named **Raw**.
 Then, you can put your fastq files in this **Raw** folder.
-Before you run the **RawDataProcessing** scripts.
-Please remembmer to change reference, Barcodes, and scripts **PATH** accordingly.
+Before you run the **RawDataProcessing** scripts, please remembmer to change your Reference, Barcodes, and scripts **PATH** accordingly.
 For the details about creating reference used in scONE-seq analysis, please check **DNA_related** and **RNA_related** sections.

 ```
 ## Directly run the scONE-seq pipline.